How to create a Load Balancer

 AMS1: Amsterdam, The Netherlands.

-Select an IP address for your Load Balancer.
+- Public: A public Load Balancer is accessible from the internet via its public IP address.
 You can either allocate a new IP, or select one of your existing IPs.

 Accessibility cannot be modified after creation of the Load Balancer.